 At least 16 people have died after two high-speed trains collided in China in a freak accident that also sent scores to the hospital.

-The train was traveling between the provincial capital of Hangzhou to Wenzhou in the East at about 12:30GMT.
+The train was traveling between the provincial capital of Hangzhou to Wenzhou in the East.

 Without control, it subsequently slammed into another train, killing nearly a dozen confirmed passengers, and sending 89 to the hospital as two carriages fell of a bridge.